CodeByD3v/OIBSIP/README.md

 ### 🧩 Task 1 – Car Price Prediction
 A regression-based project that predicts car prices using features such as brand reputation, horsepower, and mileage.
-**Goal:** Understand how different factors affect car pricing using ML algorithms.
+**Goal:** Understand how different factors affect car pricing using data science and regression analysis.

 🔗 [View Project Folder](./Car%20Sales)